syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Loading-password-protected-PDFs.md

 ## Enable or disable the password protected view

-The SfPdfviewer has a built-in view for entering the password of encrypted PDF document before display.
+The PDF viewer has a built-in view for entering the password of encrypted PDF document before display.

 ** Password UI View **